 What are your “hot spots”?
 Come on, you probably have one or two.

 It’s been almost a week and so far we’ve resisted the urge to re-clutter our just uncluttered hot spots.
-I just hope we can keep them this way a bit longer because the clean spaces are so much more enjoyable that the previous spaces.
+I just hope we can keep them this way a bit longer because the clean spaces are so much more enjoyable than the previous spaces.

 I didn’t stop there.
 I also tackled what Jennifer Scotts calls “stagnant spaces”, the out-of-the-way areas that attract clutter and we tend to forget about.
-Next week I’ll share with you my “stagnant spaces” and how I uncluttered them.

-Happy Weekend.
 Let me know what areas you’ve uncluttered.
 Madame Chic would be so proud of us.